JohnSegerstedt/golf/README.md

 # golf
-A web baed score card for phones.
+A web based score card for phones.
 Requested by Vildshärads Fotbollsgolfbana.